bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/provider/index.md

 # Bitwarden as a Passkey Provider (PP)

-Bitwarden can also act as a Passkey Provider (PP).
-This means that you can use Bitwarden to generate and store passkeys for logging into other applications.
-These passkey can be used together with organizations just like regular passwords.
+Bitwarden can act as a Passkey Provider (PP) to generate and store passkeys for other applications.
+These can stored in either your personal vault or in an organization vault, just like regular passwords.
+This means Bitwarden supports sharing passkeys with other users in your organization by default.